wiseqx/Python_DataCleaning/if statement+groupby/groupby.md

-# if statement based on group by sum
+# If Statement based on Groupby sum
 input:
 |CategoryA | CategoryB | Count|
 |---|---|---|